What Makes Up A Comprehensive Estate Plan

 The estate planning process is necessary and critically important and should not be delayed.
 When the time comes to execute your plan, you want everything to run smoothly, quickly and privately.
 You also want to avoid family disagreements.

 From our office in Colorado Springs, attorney Ron Williams helps individuals develop and implement tailored estate plans.
 By having a plan, you can ease the burden on your family and other heirs, allowing them to avoid what is often a time-consuming and complex probate process.

 Protect Your Family And Reduce Hassles

 The right estate plan will help you maximize your gifts to your beneficiaries; it should not break your bank.
 By offering only the highest quality professional legal services, but at affordable and competitive rates, we will help you explore available options for conserving your assets.
 Our goal is to help you minimize costs and lessen the time and hassles surrounding your estate administration.

-We will make sure your estate plan considers all your areas of concern, including privacy, disability planning, charitable giving, estate tax planning and asset protection.
-There are a number of tools at your disposal, including:
+We will make sure that your estate plan considers all your areas of concern, including privacy, disability planning, charitable giving, estate tax planning and asset protection.
+There are a number of tools at your disposal including:

 - Wills are the foundation of an estate plan where you can make guardianship designations and direct gifts of heirlooms and other property.

 - Trusts can ensure a gift to special needs relatives does not affect benefit eligibility or allow some more guidance over how a gift is used.

 - Durable financial and medical powers of attorney that account for incapacity.